Ibdam/bank_loan_detector/README.md

 Place the dataset in the data/ directory.
 Ensure it is named loan_data.csv or update the script with the correct filename.
 Data Preprocessing:

-bash
-Copy code
+Using bash and copy the code
 python preprocess_data.py
 Model Training:

-bash
-Copy code
+Using bash and copy the code
 python train_model.py
 Model Evaluation:

-bash
-Copy code
+Using bash and copy the code
 python evaluate_model.py
 Prediction:
 Use the trained model to make predictions on new data:

-bash
-Copy code
+Using bash and copy the code
 python predict.py --input new_loan_data.csv --output predictions.csv
 Model Training
 The model training script (train_model.py) handles the following tasks: